ensn/mchv-multiinstancing/README.md

 - run as many minecraft instances as you want<br />
 - close Minecraft launcher<br />
 - run macro.py with python.exe<br />
-- reset using y, livesplit will start if start/stop is set to x (this can be changed in settings.py (you can open it with notepad))<br />
+- reset using y, use x as your livesplit start/stop key<br />
 - whenever an instance is closed or opened, restart macro.py<br />

 ## customisation